smatsushima1/documentation/vba.md

 Dim monday As Long
 Dim monday_date As String

-'1) create the location to store all backup files backup_path = ThisWorkbook.path
+' Create the location to store all backup files backup_path = ThisWorkbook.path
 backup_path = backup_path & "\BACKUP FOLDER"

-'2) calculate the day Monday would be for the current week 'Date must be saved as a string since dates have "/" and those are read as 'folder separators in the file path
+' Calculate the day Monday would be for the current week ' Date must be saved as a string since

-monday = Weekday(Date, vbMonday)
+' "/" are read as folder separators in strings monday = Weekday(Date, vbMonday)
 monday_date = Format(Date - monday + 1, "yyyy-mm-dd")

-'3) check to see if the folder is created; if not created, then create it

-If Len(Dir(backup_path, vbDirectory)) = 0 Then
+' Check to see if the folder is created; if not created, then create it If Len(Dir(backup_path, vbDirectory)) = 0 Then
   MkDir backup_path
 End If

-'4) create the new file name to include the path location, replace the '   extension with the date, "Backup", and add back in the extension
+' Create the new file name to include the path location ' Replace the extension with the date and "Backup"

-file_name = ThisWorkbook.Name
+' And add back in the extension file_name = ThisWorkbook.Name
 file_name = Replace(file_name, ".xlsm", " - " & monday_date)
 file_name = file_name & " Backup.xlsm"
 file_name = backup_path & "\" & file_name

-'5) finally, save the copy
+' Finally, save the copy
 ThisWorkbook.SaveCopyAs file_name
 ```